 - Base Layer / Long Underwear for sleeping

-- Snacks – We brought beef jerky, pistachio + almond snack mix, and fruit bars.
+- Snacks: We brought beef jerky and Kind bars.

-- Large Ziplock Bags x2 – they always come in handy
+- 2x Large Ziplock Bags: They always come in handy.

 - Lip Balm